InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 # Before the Hackathon

 - [Register](https://forms.gle/eJEf7yQq4UeSc1zF9) for the event.
-It's free.
+There is no cost.
 - Sign up for the [mailing list](https://groups.google.com/g/brain_straight_hackathon_announcements).
 - [Set up an account](https://www.brainimagelibrary.org/computevisual.html) at the Brain Image Library (BIL).
 - Optionally prepare a tutorial or organize a Birds-of-a-Feather (BoF) Breakout, described below.